GerardoFdez7/easystore-client/README.md

 > All code must pass ESLint checks before being committed.

  > [!CAUTION]
- > The Prettier extension is mandatory for this project.
-Please ensure you have it installed in your code editor.
+ > The ESLint and Prettier extension are mandatory for this project.
+Please ensure you have them installed in your code editor.

 ### Gitflow